VerifAPS/xPPU_Model_Share/PPU/README.md

 ## Overview

 * `PLCOpenProject PPU.xml`
-  The source code of the PPU for the final? scenario in *PCL Open XML*.
+  The source code of the PPU for the final scenarios in *PCL Open XML*.

 * `PPU-Modelle.zip`
-  The UML models of the PPU, designed with [Papyrus](#).
+  The SysML models of the PPU, designed with [Papyrus](#).

 * `TwinCAT PPU.tszip`
   ...